dirakx1/Dockeriot/Appcontainer/README.md

 # Appcontainer for dockeriot

-for software applications that interact with IOT devices
+Containerization of software applications that interact with IOT devices

-To test the app container:
+## Testing

 * sudo docker-compose -f docker-compose-test.yml  up -d